 Luther wrote all of these statements in the later years of his life and they are clearly consistent with previous pro-Jewish writings such as, “That Jesus Christ Was Born a Jew.”

-In spite of these later positive statements, Luther’s negative statements remain and they are indeed regrettable.
-Yet, when it comes to the atrocities of the Holocaust he shares no guilt, not because his statements can be excused altogether, but because the asymmetry between Luther’s view of the Jews and the Nazi view of the Jews is simply too great.
+In spite of these later positive statements, Luther’s negative statements remain the object of focus much more.
+What he said is indeed regrettable and shameful.
+Whether Luther said terrible things about the Jews is an altogether different question from whether he shares responsibility in any way for the atrocities of the Holocaust.
+On the latter issue, he shares no guilt — not because his statements can be excused altogether — but because the asymmetry between Luther’s view of the Jews and the Nazi view of the Jews is simply too great.

 Luther’s criticism of the Jews was theological not biological or political.
 He had no concept of ethnic superiority or a desire to witness the extermination of the Jewish race.
 The Holocaust was rooted in an entirely different motivation.
 Nazism was not angered by the Jewish rejection of Jesus as the Messiah, but simply by the Jewishness of the Jews.